corne12345/Lekker-oke-/README.md

 ## Background
 The first step in providing a succesfull solution to this problem is to understand its real complexity and to define the problem theoretically.
-It is necessar therefore to define the state space, upper and lower bounds, a visualisation of the problem, a means to compare the result and define the best (by means of a score function) an possibly a division of the problem in subproblems or a flow.
+It is necessar therefore to define the state space, upper and lower bounds, a visualisation of the problem, a means to compare the result and define the best (by means of a score function) and possibly a division of the problem in subproblems or a flow.

 ### State space
 For this problem, there is a grid of 180 * 160.
 This means there are 28800 places to plant the first house.
 For the 20-houses solution,